 artists, writers, creators and facilitators

-Converting some old stone barns into an airy house and workspace was the happiest, most fulfilling project of my life.
+Converting some old stone barns into a house, garden and workspace was the happiest, most fulfilling project of my life.
 My mantra became “one rock at a time…!”
 It pretty much applies to everything in life: you can get things done if you actually start.

-My other role in the business is to provide motivation and promotion.
-I guess I make things happen!
-I come up with concepts to develop and am a supportive editor and critic.
-The business is small and manageable, rather than scary and stressful.
-We approach life with humour; there is a lot of laughter and of course, we are all obsessed with books.
+On the publishing side I am a supportive and motivating editor and critic.
+Our business is small and manageable, rather than scary and stressful.
+There is a lot of laughter, there are many creative conversations, and of course, we are all obsessed with books.